TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/2-Configuring-and-embedding-Frontend-Plugins.rst

 .. code-block:: php

    \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin(
-        'extension_key',
+        'ExtensionKey',
         'List',
         'The Inventory List'
    );

 The method :php:`registerPlugin()` expects three arguments.
-The first argument is the extension key (`extension_key` in our example).
+The first argument is the extension key in UpperCamelCase notation (`ExtensionKey` in our example).
 This key is the same as the directory name of the extension.
 The second parameter is a freely selectable name of the plugin (a short, meaningful name in UpperCamelCase).
 The plugin name plays a significant role in